IranNeto/study-notes/Java/OCP_11/cap_8.md

 ### Review of Overloading a Generic Method

-Overload means to have the same name and different parameters and/or return type
+Overload means to have the same name and different parameters.
+If they have the same signature and different return types, it means that they are overrided (wrongly overrided).

 ```java
 public class LongTailAnimal {